jzl0166/SpatialNLI/README.md

 # SpatialNLI

-  [SpatialNLI: A Spatial Domain Natural Language Interface to Databases Using Spatial Comprehension](https://dl.acm.org/doi/10.1145/3347146.3359069)
+   This repo contains code (include annotation and augmentation) of [SpatialNLI: A Spatial Domain Natural Language Interface to Databases Using Spatial Comprehension](https://dl.acm.org/doi/10.1145/3347146.3359069)

-  This repo contains annotation and augmentation methods

 ## Dependencies
   - TF 1.4